 If you notice some similarities between projectLUMA and the previous entry, KUDA Shader, there’s a good reason for that.
 ProjectLUMA is officially the successor to KUDA Shader, made by the same developer, so it shares a lot of the same aesthetic.
 It’s designed to provide the best-looking game with a minimal performance hit and without the visual effects being too overwhelming.
 It’s safe to say that projectLUMA succeeds on all fronts, delivering an incredible-looking game (including KUDA Shader’s signature skies) without dragging performance down too much.

-Oceano Shader is relatively new to the world of Minecraft shaders that can’t boast a feature of realism in comparison to popular shader packs.
-However, it isn’t trying to portray realism in any way, shape, or form.
-Conversely, Oceano brings Minecraft to life with vibrant colors, a soft ambiance, and a gorgeous bloom use.
-Oceano also outperforms other shaders with its special water effects.
-In the sense of the bigger picture, it also gives Minecraft a warm, friendly environment that will make you want to play for hours.
-Oceano may not please everyone regarding aesthetics, but its unique presence can make other shaders with more realistic styles look dull and uneventful.
+Oceano Shader is relatively new to the world of Minecraft shaders that can’t boast a feature of realism compared to popular shader packs.
+However, portraying realism isn’t what it’s trying to do in any way.
+Instead, Oceano is working to boost the colors and ambiance of Minecraft so you experience a beautiful, unique gaming experience.
+Oceano’s special water effects outperform other shaders, too.
+Use this shader, and the warm, friendly environment that it gives Minecraft will make you want to play for hours.
+Oceano’s aesthetics aren’t for everyone, but its unique presence can make other shaders with more realistic styles look dull and lackluster.

 Naelego’s Cel Shaders

-Naelego’s Cel Shaders is a class above other shaders because it goes above and beyond by making Minecraft almost appear as a different game entirely.
-It provides cel-shaded effects, similar to Borderlands, with exaggerated, animated outlines around every piece of the game, instead of just livening Minecraft’s visuals.
-You may not always be in the mood to use Naelego’s Cel Shaders when playing Minecraft, but with its unique, truly individual appearance, it’s at least worth looking into and trying out.
+Naelego’s Cel Shaders is different from the other shaders on this list because it doesn’t just alter the look of Minecraft, it makes it look like a completely different game altogether.
+Instead of just livening Minecraft’s visuals, it provides cel-shaded effects with exaggerated, animated outlines around every piece of the game, similar to Borderlands.
+You may not always be in the mood to use Naelego’s Cel Shaders when playing Minecraft, but with its unique, truly individual appearance, you’ll want to keep it on hand just in case.

 - The best Minecraft mods